zschreib/tool-instructions/docs/structure.md

 ## Structural Comparison with Foldseek

+Foldseek is a fast and scalable tool for comparing protein 3D structures by aligning them using structural similarity, enabling high throughput searches across large structure databases.

 ### Submission

 After unzipping your AlphaFold3 output and selecting the best model (e.g., fold_sequence_1_test_model_0.cif), head over to the [Foldseek Search Server](https://search.foldseek.com/search) to compare your predicted structure against a wide range of structural databases.